RINEARN/vnano/README.md

 	java -cp .;Vnano.jar ExampleApp1        (For Windows)
 	java -cp .:Vnano.jar ExampleApp1        (For Linux)

-The above "ExampleApp1" application requests you to input the expression to be calculated.
-So input as follows:

-	1.2 + 3.4 * 5.6

-Then the expression will be calculated by using the Vnano Engine, and the result will be displayed as:

-	20.24

-Also, you can input script code instead of an expression as:

-	float value=0.0; for (int i=0; i<10; i++) { value += 1.2; } value += 123.4; value;

 The result is:

-	result: 135.4

-For more details, see [Execute Scripts](doc/FEATURE.md#scripting).

-Please note that, when you execute scripts, we strongly recommend to remove the line of:

-	optionMap.put("EVAL_INT_LITERAL_AS_FLOAT", true);

-If the above option is enabled, all numeric literals (including integer literals) are handled as float-type values.
-It should be a cause of confusion.
-By the way, above option does not affect to contents of [library scripts](doc/FEATURE.md#libraries).
+	4.6

+The above "ExampleApp1" executes a script by using Vnano Engine, and the script calculates the value of 1.2 + 3.4 = 4.6, so the above result means that we've succeeded to process the script correctly.

+For more details to use features of Vnano Engine, see the document: [Main Feature of Vnano Engine](doc/FEATURE.md).

 <a id="use-create-jar"></a>